J-Hwang7/Wazuh-SIEM-with-Detection-Rules-MyFirstHack/README.md

 # Wazuh-SIEM-with-Detection-Rules
-This home-project creates a Wazuh SIEM: allowing the accumulation and logging of events from a Windows victim vm, creating custom sigma detection rules, and utilizing Atomic Red Team to test the SIEM.
-This project provides a great oppurtunity of familiarizing with Sigma rules, creating a victim vm, and telemetry.
+This home project creates a Wazuh SIEM: allowing the accumulation and logging of events from attacks on a Windows victim VM, creating custom Sigma detection rules, and utilizing Atomic Red Team to test the SIEM.
+This project provided a great opportunity to familiarize myself with Sigma rules, creating a victim VM, and telemetry.

 **Author:**@J-Hwang7

 # Prequesites
+For the project, I deployed Wazuh with Docker, created a target Windows 10 VM with Sysmon, installed a Wazuh agent on the VM, wrote three MITRE detection rules, and tested each rule with Atomic Red Team.

+# Wazuh SIEM Procedures
+**Deploying Wazuh**